FarmBot-Docs/farmbot-genesis/v1.7/assembly/toolbays.md

 # Step 3: Insert the tools

 Place your tools and seed containers in any slot you want.
-Just remember that you will need to log in to the web app and let FarmBot know what tool is where!
+Once you get to the software portion of the setup process, you will let your FarmBot know what is occupying each slot.

 ![toolbays with tools](_images/toolbays_with_tools.jpg)